 Only through entering the area I learned the following: The one Dwarf Bharal encounter showed that the animals (females with twins) are extremely shy.
 I must have been still 500 metres away and the animals took off already, which can only mean: The animals are poached.

-I also found out that Dwarf Bharal seem to prefer the steeper sections that slope towards the river, while Chinese Goral inhabit both, the more gentle slopes and the cliffs.
+I also found out that Dwarf Bharal seem to prefer the steeper sections that slope towards the river, while Chinese Goral, which are also present in the area, inhabit both, the more gentle slopes and the cliffs.

 Furthermore I wanted to look for signs of predators, which could be wolves, leopards and dholes.
 But not even a fox did I verify.
 The only carnivore that I proved via feaces was a mustelid.